RadwaElaraby/MADRL-readings/value-decomposition.md

 Randomized Entity-wise Factorization for Imagined Learning (REFIL): aims to develop a methodology for agents to incorporate knowledge of shared patterns to accelerate learning in a multi-task setting.

-Many real-world multi-agent settings contain tasks across which an agent must deal with varying quantities and types of agents.
+Many real-world multi-agent settings contain tasks across which an agent must deal with varying quantities and types of agents and non-agent entities.
 Within these varied tasks, common patterns often emerge in sub-groups of these entities.
 How can we teach agents to be “situationally aware” of common patterns that are not pre-specified, such that they can share knowledge across tasks?

 The idea is that learning to predict agents’ utilities within sub-groups of entities is a strong inductive bias that allows models to share information more freely across tasks